 Ability to withstand cold temperatures.

-Major concerns: hip dysplasia, eye problems
+Major concerns: Hip dysplasia, eye disorders

-Minor concerns: heart conditions
+Minor concerns: Heart conditions

-Occasionally seen: thyroid issues
+Occasionally seen: Thyroid issues

-Suggested tests: hip, eye, heart, thyroid
+Suggested tests: Hip, eye, heart, thyroid

 Life span: 10–12 years